gaoj0017/RaBitQ/README.md

 # [SIGMOD 2024] RaBitQ: Quantizing High-Dimensional Vectors with a Theoretical Error Bound for Approximate Nearest Neighbor Search

+## News and Updates

+* **A library with more practical implementation techniques about RaBitQ is released at the [RaBitQ-Library](https://github.com/VectorDB-NTU/RaBitQ-Library).**

-*   We published a new blog - [Quantization in The Counterintuitive High-Dimensional Space](https://dev.to/gaoj0017/quantization-in-the-counterintuitive-high-dimensional-space-4feg) - to provide the key insights behind RaBitQ and its extension (corresponding to optimized approaches to binary quantization and scalar quantization respectively).
+*   A new blog - [Quantization in The Counterintuitive High-Dimensional Space](https://dev.to/gaoj0017/quantization-in-the-counterintuitive-high-dimensional-space-4feg) - to provide the key insights behind RaBitQ and its extension (corresponding to optimized approaches to binary quantization and scalar quantization respectively).

 ---
-## News and Updates

-A library with more practical implementation techniques about RaBitQ is released at the [RaBitQ-Library](https://github.com/VectorDB-NTU/RaBitQ-Library).

 We are open to address any questions regarding the RaBitQ project.
 Please feel free to drop us an email at *jianyang.gao [at] ntu.edu.sg* and *c.long [at] ntu.edu.sg*.

----
 ## Organization
 *   The index phase of RaBitQ: `./data/rabitq.py`.
 *   The query phase of RaBitQ: